EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Experiments

 \subsection{Implementation Details}

 To evaluate the effectiveness of our method, we conduct experiments on two public UAV benchmarks: VisDrone~\citep{visdrone} and CODrone~\citep{codrone}.
+The VisDrone dataset contains 8,599 images captured by UAV platforms at various locations and altitudes.
+It provides over 54,000 annotated bounding boxes spanning ten predefined object categories.
+The dataset is split into 6,471 training images, 548 validation images, and 1,580 testing images.
+These subsets are collected from different locations but under similar environmental conditions, all with a resolution of 2,000 $\times$ 1,500 pixels.
+The CODrone dataset consists of 5,002 training images, 3,002 validation images, and 2,000 testing images, with a resolution of 3,840 $\times$ 2,160 pixels across 12 object categories.
+Since CODrone only provides oriented bounding boxes, we convert them into axis-aligned bounding boxes by computing the minimum enclosing rectangles to facilitate performance evaluation.

 Following previous works, all models are evaluated on the validation sets to ensure fair comparisons.
 Experiments are performed on two RTX 4090 GPUs.
 Models are trained for 300 epochs with a batch size of 8 using the AdamW optimizer, with an initial learning rate of 1 $\times$ 10$^{-4}$ and a momentum of 0.9.
-We evaluate the performance of our model using standard COCO evaluation metrics, including \textbf{AP}, \textbf{AP$_{50}$}, and \textbf{AP$_{75}$}, as well as \textbf{AP$_s$}, \textbf{AP$_m$}, and \textbf{AP$_l$}, which measure the average precision across different IoU thresholds and object scales.
-The input images are uniformly resized to $640 \times 640$ pixels.
-Inference latency is benchmarked using TensorRT with FP16 precision on a single RTX 4090 GPU.
+We evaluate the performance of our model using standard COCO-style evaluation metrics, including \textbf{AP} (computed with IoU thresholds spanning 0.5 to 0.95), \textbf{AP$_{50}$}, and \textbf{AP$_{75}$}, as well as \textbf{AP$_s$}, \textbf{AP$_m$}, and \textbf{AP$_l$}.
+Specifically, \textbf{AP$_{50}$}, and \textbf{AP$_{75}$} correspond to average precision at IoU thresholds of 0.5 and 0.75, respectively, while \textbf{AP$_s$}, \textbf{AP$_m$}, and \textbf{AP$_l$} are computed by stratifying objects according to their bounding-box area following the COCO convention: small ($\textless$32$^2$ px$^2$), medium ([32$^2$,96$^2$] px$^2$), and large ($\textgreater$96$^2$ px$^2$).
+The input images are uniformly resized to 640 × 640.